Qumulo/cluster-email-alerts/README.md

   * Any rules or alerts that are triggered are stored in a local file `history.json`.
   * If the current alert condition matches an entry in the `history.json` file, then nothing is done.
   * If the current alert condition matches and exceeds what is in the `history.json` file, then a new alert is sent.
+  * If the current rule condition does not match any alert, it is removed from the `history.json` file.

 The suggested method to run this script is via a `cron` job which periodically executes the script.
 For more information regarding `cron` please check out [Ubuntu's Cron How To](https://help.ubuntu.com/community/CronHowto).